Master of Reality: Artwork

 The first editions of Master of Reality came in an 'envelope sleeve' containing a poster of the band, and with the album's title embossed in black lettering, visible in relief.
 Later editions lacking the embossed printing would render the album title in grey.
 This was the first Black Sabbath sleeve on which the lyrics were reproduced on the back of the sleeve.
 In his autobiography Iommi describes the cover as "Slightly Spinal Tap-ish, only well before Spinal Tap".
 The labels of the album were different too, as Side A featured the infamous swirl label, although the black circles were white and the white circles black.
 Side B, which was the information label, was black with white writing instead of white with black writing.
 That variant of the Vertigo label was never to be used again thereafter.

 On the first North American editions of the album, several songs had subtitles given to segments, making it appear that there were more songs than there actually were.
 The intro of "After Forever" was given the title "The Elegy", the coda of "Children of the Grave" was called "The Haunting", the intro of "Lord of This World" was titled "Step Up", and the intro of "Into the Void" called "Deathmask".
 This treatment had also been used on the North American editions of Black Sabbath's previous two albums.
 These pressings also incorrectly listed the album title as Masters of Reality.
 Subsequent editions corrected the album's title and removed three of the four subtitles (all but "The Elegy").

-Reception and legacy
+Reception

 Master of Reality peaked at number five on the UK Albums Chart, and number eight in the United States.
 It eventually sold two million copies in the US.
 Despite the album's commercial success, it was viewed with disdain by contemporary music critics.
-In The Village Voice, Robert Christgau called it "a dim-witted, amoral exploitation."
-Rolling Stone magazine's Lester Bangs described it as "monotonous" and hardly an improvement over its predecessor, although he found the lyrics more revealing because they offer "some answers to the dark cul-de-sacs of Paranoid."
+In The Village Voice, Robert Christgau called it "a dim-witted, amoral exploitation".
+Rolling Stone magazine's Lester Bangs described it as "monotonous" and hardly an improvement over its predecessor, although he found the lyrics more revealing because they offer "some answers to the dark cul-de-sacs of Paranoid".